 Generally, steam-driven non-pump machines are cheaper, but if you’re willing to add on a bit more money, you can get a perfectly good pump espresso machine.
 Think of it as an investment – if you’re a heavy coffee drinker who can’t live without espresso, the machine will quickly recover the cost.

 Electric steam-driven or pump-driven machines for home brewing are designed to be compact, easy to use and can come with pre-programmed settings, so if you want a cappuccino or a long black, all you need to do is select it from the menu.
-But if you’re more of a hands-on coffee maestro, you may want to opt for a semi-automatic machine.
+But if you’re more of a hands-on coffee maestro, you may want to opt for a semi-automatic machine like the La Specialista.

 Ready to start exploring?
 Shop for your perfect machine now.